-- Significant increase in GP engagement, using a joint approach between KCH and Evelina London Children’s Hospital.
+- Significant increase in GP engagement, using a joint approach between King's College Hospital NHS Foundation Trust and Evelina London Children’s Hospital

 - The multi-disciplinary Advanced Paediatric MSc has been further developed, expanding the simulation programme and a variety of innovative learning opportunities, including ward-based and formal education days.

-Our CAG completed the world’s first MRI guided interventional cardiac catheterisation in 2010.
-We achieved the highest Medicines for Children Research Network (MCRN) clinical trial accrual across the region for 2012-13.
+The CAG completed the world’s first magnetic resonance imaging (MRI) guided interventional cardiac catheterisation in 2010.
+We carried out a world first hepatocyte transplantation in alginate beads for acute liver failure in children in 2011.
+We also achieved the highest Medicines for Children Research Network (MCRN) clinical trial accrual across the region for 2012-13.